michaelbolanos/michaelbolanos/README.md

 ### Welcome to my GitHub

-I'm **Michael Bolanos**, an experienced IT Professional, SysAdmin, and Home Automation Enthusiast with a passion for automation, scripting, and cybersecurity.
+I'm **Michael Bolanos**, an experienced IT & Security Consultant, SysAdmin, and Home Automation Enthusiast with a passion for automation, scripting, and cybersecurity.
 I enjoy working with Linux, Windows, Mac, Home Assistant, Bash, and Python, creating solutions that blend technology, security, and efficiency.

 ### About Me
 - **Managing:**  Systems, networks, and cybersecurity frameworks.